 Why make a caprese salad when you can make a caprese pasta?
 This recipe from Chelsea's Messy Apron is like your favorite appetizer, only now you get to eat it as the main act.
 And this recipe calls for pappardelle noodles with a basil base, making your favorite flavors even more pronounced.

-And now that we're on an Italian kick, here are 10 delicious vegetarian pizza recipes that are so much better than take-out.
+And now that we're on an Italian kick, here are some delicious vegetarian pizza recipes that are so much better than take-out.